schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: defaults

 		A dict like object for storing preferences.
 You can get and set key-value pairs.

 		Please be careful with your keys.
-Use a prefix that uses the reverse domain name. e.g. "com.MyName.foo.bar".
+Use a prefix that uses the reverse domain name. e.g. :samp:`com.MyName.foo.bar`.

 		:type: dict